rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     $ source <EBS install base>/EBSapps.env patch
     $ adop phase=apply patches=123456,789101 workers=8

-**Note:** All customization changes also can be deployed in apply phase.
+**Note:** You can also deploy all customization changes in the apply phase.

 #### Finalize phase